 Take a second to regroup/splash water on your face/completely reassess your contraceptive practices; then, let's meet back here and go over the bloody details.

 You Can Get Pregnant During Your Period

 Have you ever told a partner, "We don't have to use any birth control this time, I'm on my period?"
-Well, STOP IT.
+Well, please STOP IT FOREVER.
 Because you absolutely can get pregnant on your period.
-Also the decay of our bodies as we age is inevitable, 99.9 percent of all species that have ever lived on Earth are now extinct, and you will never be able to afford to live in an enormous apartment in New York City with your best friend Monica while you work as a waitress, no matter how many adorable chunky highlights you get in your hair.
+Also, the decay of our bodies as we age is inevitable, 99.9 percent of all species that have ever lived on Earth are now extinct, and you will never be able to afford to live in an enormous apartment in New York City with your best friend Monica while you work as a waitress, no matter how many adorable chunky highlights you get in your hair.
 EVERYTHING IS AWFUL!
 SORRY!

 This all isn't to say that everyone can or will get pregnant if you have unprotected sex during your period.
 But know that it's a bigger gamble than you probably thought (especially if your cycles vary in length from month to month) — and using protection is the only way to better ensure that you eggo remains unpreggo.

 I don't say all of this to scare you — OK, that's actually a total lie, I am definitely telling you this to scare you.
 Because accidental pregnancy is scary as hell!
-And getting knocked up even though you thought you were kinda, sorta taking precautions is a terrible, terrible feeling.
+Getting knocked up even though you thought you were kinda, sorta taking precautions is a terrible, terrible feeling.
 And I'm sure you already have enough things in this life to feel terrible about (if you don't, ask me for some — I've got more than enough to share!).